dwalton8/recipes/src/sides/sauces/ginger-scallion-sauce.md

 <br>
 <br>

-3. pour the heated oil over the ginger and scallions and stir to combine.
+3. Pour the heated oil over the ginger and scallions and stir to combine.
 <br>
 <br>

-4. Add the sesamle oil and stir.
+4. Add the sesame oil and stir.
 <br>
 <br>